esphome/esphome-docs/cookbook/lvgl.rst

 .. tip::

-    You can omit the ``obj`` used to hide the middle part of meter indicator line by using a bitmap ``img`` indicator as needle, were only the part hanging above the ticks scale is visible, the rest is transparent.
+    You can omit the ``obj`` used to hide the middle part of meter indicator line by using a bitmap ``image`` indicator as needle, were only the part hanging above the ticks scale is visible, the rest is transparent.

 .. _lvgl-cook-climate: